flint-crew/flint/docs/contributions.md

 ## Type hints

 Even though `python` is a dynamically typed language, `flint` makes extensive use of type hinting throughout its code base.
 This gives code analysis tools like `ruff` and `mypy` contextual information that helps to improve code quality and reduce bugs.
-E

 Functions throughout `flint` should all be typed, including all inputs and returns: